African Americans in the United States Congress: Reconstruction and Redemption

 Black people were a majority of the population in many congressional districts across the South.
 In 1870, Joseph Rainey of South Carolina was elected to the U.S. House of Representatives, becoming the first directly elected black member of Congress to be seated.
 Black people were elected to national office also from Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, Texas and Virginia.

-All of these Reconstruction era black senators and representatives were members of the Republican Party.
-The Republicans represented the party of Abraham Lincoln and of emancipation.
-The Democrats represented the party of planters, slavery and secession.
+All of these Reconstruction-era black senators and representatives were members of the Republican Party.
+The Republicans represented the party of Abraham Lincoln and emancipation, while the Democrats represented the party of planters, slavery and secession.

 From 1868, Southern elections were accompanied by increasing violence, especially in Louisiana, Mississippi and the Carolinas, in an effort by Democrats to suppress black voting and regain power.
 In the mid-1870s, paramilitary groups such as the White League and Red Shirts worked openly to turn Republicans out of office and intimidate black people from voting.
 This followed the earlier years of secret vigilante action by the Ku Klux Klan against freedmen and allied white people.

 After the disputed Presidential election of 1876 between Democratic Samuel J. Tilden, governor of New York, and Republican Rutherford B. Hayes, governor of Ohio, a national agreement between Democratic and Republican factions was negotiated, resulting in the Compromise of 1877.
 Under the compromise, Democrats conceded the election to Hayes and promised to acknowledge the political rights of black people; Republicans agreed to withdraw federal troops from the South and promised to appropriate a portion of federal monies toward Southern projects.